 Welcome to UB Geospatial Artificial Intelligence (GeoAI) Lab!
 We are a research group located within the Department of Geography at the University at Buffalo (UB).
 We are also an affiliated lab with the UB AI and Data Science Institute.
-We conduct basic research that integrates big geospatial data, spatial analysis, and AI methods to understand natural and social phenomena in geographic space, such as those related to resilient and sustainable communities, public health and environment, and ecosystems and biodiversity.
-Such basic research also inspires us to conduct research that improves GeoAI methods and spatial data infrastructures (SDIs), which can further support scientific discoveries.
-We are using our expertise to address some of the most challenging problems facing our society and to advance knowledge.
+We conduct basic research that integrates big geospatial data, spatial analysis, and AI methods to study human-environment interactions and to address some of the challenging problems facing our society, such as those related to disaster response and community resilience, public health and environment, and ecosystems and biodiversity.
+Such basic research also inspires us to conduct methodological research that improves GIS and GeoAI methods, which can further support scientific discoveries.

 Our research currently focuses on four interrelated areas: